How to Clean White Gold Over Silver – Cleaning Tips & More

 Step 1:

-• Create a solution of lukewarm water and a few drops of mild dish soap.
+• Create a solution of warm water and a few drops of mild dish soap.

 • Place the jewelry in the solution and let it soak for about 20-30 minutes.
 This will help loosen any dirt or grime that has accumulated on the surface.